JaxJafinPapau/PetfulLife_API/README.md

 Should any of the field be incorrect or if the passwords are mismatched the response will be explicit error messages regarding the failure. with a status of  400

 ##### DELETE user information
-When a user wishes to delete the user they are required to have the ID of that user.
+When an administrator wishes to delete the user they are required to have the ID of that user.

 **This is permanent and *can not* be undone**